LA Event Chef RSVP

 Basically, don’t get intoxicated and drive.
 Be nice, friendly, and welcoming to everyone.
 Come to the event and understand the whole point is just getting to spend time together, learn, teach, and bullshit.
 Don’t just show up for the dinners.
 Take part in everything: the communal prep time, the after parties, and the service itself.
 Make new friends.
 Take this seriously.
 The guests are the ones that pay for making this happen.
 If a guest is inquisitive, humor them.
 Most of all, just enjoy yourself; whatever that means to you.
 We want you to be able to get away from your restaurant and do what you love doing most around those who feel the same.

 For more information, including a schedule, locations, and general event info, visit indiechefsweek.com.
-The event specific page is indiechefsweek.com/nyc-2017/.
+The event specific page will be at indiechefsweek.com/la-2017/.

 Preliminary Dinners: 9 chefs cook over 2 nights